sergeyt/sergeyt-dev/src/posts/2025/yabudu/index.md

 ### Beyond code — a showcase of craftsmanship

-Yabudu highlights my ability to take a real-world coordination problem, design a user-friendly solution, and implement it end-to-end.
+YaBudu highlights my ability to take a real-world coordination problem, design a user-friendly solution, and implement it end-to-end.
 It brings together everything I value in software engineering:

 * **Empathy for users**, by solving a tangible pain point
 * **Clean, scalable design**, ensuring every interaction feels intuitive